Volunteer Abroad New Zealand: Nature Conservation

 Volunteering in New Zealand

-As a volunteer in this project you experience New Zealand’s rich flora and fauna and help protect the country’s natural beauty and conserve unique habitats.
+As a volunteer in this project, you will experience the unique biodiversity of New Zealand's flora and fauna in Aotearoa, the land of the white clouds, and help to preserve the country's natural beauty and unique habitats.

 Arrival and orientation in New Zealand